Jimmy-Lew/IDAssignment2/README.md

    - Leaderboard should be fine and should not updated/append anymore after the first initalization.

 ### Bugs / Problems
-[Fixed] Javascript Async -- Functions would run without waiting for API Response to finish and returns null.
+- [Fixed] Javascript Async -- Functions would run without waiting for API Response to finish and returns null.
+- Markdown Dropdown can't embed URL / Styles
+- swAL.js delay
+- Long loading times to get restDB Data (Depends on the speed of RestDB)

 ## Credits